 By day, she's a physical therapist.
 By night, she's an IAM coach.
 Coaching primarily at Butler University, Kelsey has done a fair amount of research on swimming technique and injury prevention, and is pursuing her USMS coaching certifications.
 She has spent the last three years coaching at both the high school and middle school level for Heritage Christian School.
 Kelsey began her swimming career at Washington Township Swim lub and continued her career at the University of Indianapolis.
 When not working, Kelsey enjoys swimming, running, yoga, and skiing - all in order to supplement her sweet tooth.

-Andrew Catlin, Assistant Coach
+BRITTA MILLER, Assistant Coach